siddhartha-komodo/slate/source/includes/_017-cc-overview.md

 Now, Komodo has created an additional payment script that designates a utxo as belonging to a specific smart contract.
 In other words, it puts constraints on the utxo.

 The utxo in question gets marked with a specific EVAL code.
 This will effectively lock those funds into the desired smart contract.
-Every CryptoConditions contract has its own unique EVAL code, so there is never any confusion about which contract a specific utxo is entering.
+Every CryptoConditions contract has its own unique EVAL code, so there is never any confusion about which contract a utxo is entering.

 There is also never any confusion about where the funds are sent because for each pubkey in existence, there is a unique address for each EVAL code.
 The pubkey remains the same, but due to the actual script having different EVAL codes, it ends up with a different result when entered into a cryptographic hash function, and thus a different address for each contract.